-- The hotels in the park offer various tours, such as river trips, day-hikes to the Grey Glacier, bus trips to viewpoints, and horseback riding.
+- The hotels in Torre del Paine Park park offer various tours, such as river trips, day-hikes to the Grey Glacier, bus trips to viewpoints, and horseback riding.

 - Be prepared for capricious weather and extreme temperatures: Bring a hat, sun lotion, sunglasses but also a thick/rain-proof jacket and warm sleeping bag.

-- Best time of the year to hike is December-February (summer in the Southern Hemisphere).
+- The best time of the year to hike in Torre del Paine is December-February (summer in the Southern Hemisphere).